We'll give you two for one on cracks about Mitt Romney closing down your factory and giving your wife cancer.

 Yeah, everything's against the law in California.

-It's it's f what what island are you in in the Turks and Caicos?
+What island are you in in the Turks and Caicos?

-Uh Providencialis.
+Providencialis.

-It's uh the most uh populated one.
+It's the most populated one.

 No, no, no, I know.

-Grand Grand Turk is right.
+Grand Turk is right.

-Grand Turk reminds me, it really is.
+It's a Grand Turk, it really is.

 No, I love Grand Turk.

-It's refreshingly unchanged Grand Turk.
+It's refreshingly unchanged, Grand Turk.

-And uh and and the Turks and Caicos for for for those of you who aren't familiar with them, the government in London fired the government of the Turks and Caicos on the grounds that they were hopelessly incompetent and corrupt, uh to which uh people uh responded to Gordon Brown's uh uh uh uh uh actions uh saying, in that case, why don't you fire yourself, which is a fair enough point.
+And the Turks and Caicos, for those of you who aren't familiar with them, the government in London fired the government of the Turks and Caicos on the grounds that they were hopelessly incompetent and corrupt, to which people responded to Gordon Brown's actions saying, in that case, why don't you fire yourself?

 So you've already fled.

-Well I tell you what, Patrick, if you have you got a rec room, have you got a basement?
+Well, I tell you what, Patrick, have you got a rec room?

-Um no, not exactly.
+No, not exactly.

-Uh it'll be like that.
+It'll be like that.

 You have three governments to deal with, like me.

-I deal with the American government, the local government, and the British government, and I really would like to get it down to just one government screwing me at a time if possible.
+And I really would like to get it down to just one government screwing me at a time if possible.

 Yeah, that's right.

-We need we need some economy of scale.
+We need some economy of scale.

-So Oh yeah, they're here.
+Oh, yeah, they're here.

-They're they're around, believe me.
+They're around, believe me.

-We're gonna we're gonna alter it.
+We're going to alter it.

-Okay, by the time this goes to air, we're not gonna give away that you're in Providencialis in the Turks and Caicos Islands in the British West Indies, uh turn left by the church and swing past the grocery store and it's dead ahead of Well we wouldn't dream of doing that to you, Patrick.
+Okay, by the time this goes to air, we're not going to give away that you're in Providenciales, in the Turks and Caicos Islands, in the British West Indies, turn left by the church and swing past the grocery store and it's dead ahead.

 And a pleasure talking to you too.

-You know, uh Patrick said it would be easy to give up, and that is what big government banks on.
+You know, Patrick said it would be easy to give up.

-The what uh what Mitt Romney thought was the argument for voting for uh the Republican Party uh Romney basically used the are you better off now than you were four years ago uh and he says the economy is dead uh and I'm gonna make it come back to life.
+What Mitt Romney thought was the argument for voting for the Republican Party, Romney basically used the, are you better off now than you were four years ago?

 And people accepted the first half of that proposition.